stephenrbrownnb/Express-Small-Business-Note-taker/README.md

 To install locally type npm install to install the required programs.
 This is unnecessary as the service is hosted online.

 ## Usage Instructions
-The site
-the github for this project is https://github.com/stephenrbrownnb/Readme-Generator-with-Nodejs
+The site can be found on heroku at https://afternoon-tundra-02461.herokuapp.com/ the github for this project is https://github.com/stephenrbrownnb/Express-Small-Business-Note-taker
 ## Credit
 This project was created by Stephen Brown , Github id: stephenrbrownnb  and email address: stephenrbrownnb@gmail.com